MHaringa/insurancerating/docs/reference/add_prediction.md

   One or more fitted model objects of class `"glm"`.

-- var:
+- predictions:

   Optional character vector giving names for the new prediction columns.
   Must have the same length as the number of models supplied.
-If `NULL` (default), names are generated automatically.
+If `NULL` (default), names are generated automatically using `prefix`, the model response, and the model object name.

+- prefix:

+  Character.
+Prefix used for automatically generated prediction column names.
+Default is `"pred"`.

-- conf_int:
+- confidence:

   Logical.
 If `TRUE`, add confidence intervals for predictions.
 Default is `FALSE`.

+- interval_names:

+  Character vector of length two.
+Names appended to the prediction column name for lower and upper confidence interval bounds.
+Default is `c("lower", "upper")`.

 - alpha:

   Numeric between 0 and 1.
-Controls the confidence level for interval estimates.
+Controls the miscoverage level for interval estimates.
 Default is `0.10`, corresponding to a 90% confidence interval.

+- var:

+  Deprecated.
+Use `predictions` instead.

+- conf_int:

+  Deprecated.
+Use `confidence` instead.

 ## Value